ha7ilm/rpitx-app-note/README.md

 If you have Ubuntu on your PC, you are likely to have PulseAudio.

-Run `pavucontrol` and set the source of `arecord` to "Monitor of" your speakers output.
+Run `pavucontrol` and set the recording source of `arecord` to "Monitor of" your speakers output.

 ![pavucontrol](/images/pavucontrol.png?raw=true)